malversoft/tasker.vcc/README.md

 [VCC] is an Android [Tasker] project that allows to capture voice commands and dispatch them to other tasks to be processed.
 This includes the ability to intercept voice assistant commands.

-For example, using this project you can capture into [Tasker] any commands you say to Google Assistant, even commands that contain parameters, without having to define Google Assistant routines, without the need to specify the "_run in Tasker_" integration, and without the AutoVoice plugin.
+For example, using this project you can capture into [Tasker] any commands you say to Google Assistant, even commands that contain parameters, without having to define Google Assistant routines, without the need to specify the "_run in Tasker_" integration, and without using the AutoVoice plugin.

 - [Requirements](#requrements)
 - [Installation and setup](#installation-and-setup)